vscode-abl/vscode-abl/README.md

 ## Configuration checklist

 Here are a few things to verify before opening [issues](https://github.com/vscode-abl/vscode-abl/issues/new):
-* Java 11 has to be present in the PATH (check output of `java -version`)
 * OpenEdge has to be installed on your local machine, and configured in VSCode.
 As of today, versions 11.7, 12.2 and 12.8 have been tested.
 * Verify that the openedge-project.json is present in the root directory, and has no syntax error
 * Make sure at least one .p or .cls is opened, as the extension is not active by default
 * Check the Java command line being executed (using Process Explorer for example)
-* Check the OE command line being execute (also using Process Explorer for example)
+* Check the OE command line being executed (also using Process Explorer for example)
 * Check the .builder directory in your project, it contains valuable log files
 * Make sure you have `source` directories in your configuration file ; `propath` entries are not monitored and thus nothing would be recompiled